St. Augustine Catholic Secondary School

 St. Augustine Catholic Secondary School is a Catholic high school in Brampton, Ontario.
 This high school is part of the Dufferin-Peel Catholic District School Board.
 Enrolment is 985 students (as of March 31, 2019).

 Uniform

 St. Augustine has a strict policy on students wearing their proper uniform.
-The uniform consists of a navy blue rugby material dress shirt and grey dress pants.
+The uniform consists of a navy blue rugby material dress shirt or gold shirt and grey dress pants.
 The students have two options for their top as there is a long sleeve and a short sleeve option.
 Uniform is provided by the school board's partnership with R.J.
 McCarthy.

 Engagement with the community

 Along with the Ash Wednesday and Easter Mass that takes place within the school's cafeteria and auditorium, students are to embrace their faith outside of the school's wall.
 Every grade level are mandatory to take religion once every academic school year.
 Though students can substitute their religion class for a philosophy class in grade 12.
 Each year, the religion classes are to partake on a retreat to local organization to further their learning of the Catholic faith and to gain a sense of global community.